 Wear: Pass out fresh orchid leis straight from the Big Island to members of the wedding party.

-Serve: You’re going to need frozen cocktails but even if you’re going the DIY route for dinner, think about renting a restaurant-style frozen drink machine to keep guests with frosty drinks in their hands all night.
+Serve: Frozen cocktails!
+For instance, think about renting a restaurant-style frozen drink machine to keep guests with frosty drinks in their hands all night.

 “Ring on It” by Paperless Post